 As a transfer student to UMass Amherst, Elena felt that she had limited opportunities, having missed almost two years of relationship-building in the department and at the school.
 However, she says, "the history department, along with the career development program, helped me to achieve my dreams and current career path."

-During his time at UMass, Nick pursued opportunities to enrich himself intellectually and culturally.
-Inside the classroom, Nick thrived in courses ranging from Latin American to LGBTQ History.
-Outside the classroom, Nick participated in the Shaha Diversity Theater group by writing scripts and performing plays that centered on issues of social justice.
-During the summer after his first year, he travelled to Peru to teach English to elementary and middle school students.
+While at UMass, Nick pursued opportunities to enrich himself intellectually and culturally.
+He thrived in courses ranging from Latin American to LGBTQ History.
+Outside the classroom, Nick participated in the Shaha Diversity Theater group where he wrote and performed plays focused on issues of social justice.
+During the summer after his first year, he travelled to Peru to teach English to children.
 These experiences enhanced Nick’s understanding of the world and confirmed his passion for education.

 From Germany to China to the Caribbean, Michael studied histories near and far.
 In the process, he learned to recognize and reevaluate the paradigms of his own culture and historical moment.
 He says: “History allows you to learn about a variety of places and people.
 You can gain specific knowledge about a particular culture while also developing a broader understanding of how that culture changed over time.”